Turning Students Into Science Fair Champions: Serena McCalla Works Her Guidance at Jericho High!

 As a child growing up in New York City, Serena herself enjoyed participating in science fairs after falling in love with science in elementary school.
 She later earned her Bachelor’s degree in Biological Sciences, and then a Master’s of Science degree in Hematology/Microbiology, followed by a Ph.D. in which she focused on using diagnostic tests to improve the understanding of genetics, photosynthesis, and respiration processes.

-Serena is also the founder of iResearch Corporation, the parent company of iResearch Science and iResearch Institute, where she shares her research practices with educators and students around the globe.
+Serena is also the founder of iResearch Institute, the parent company of iResearch Science and iResearch Institute, where she shares her research practices with educators and students around the globe.

 For more information, please visit: